iamkirankumaryadav/Library/Data Science/Missing Data.md

 - Accidentally sharing the data from the train set to the test set.

 ### Disadvantage
-- Changes the distribution of the dataset, which will change the mean, median, variance and standard deviation of the sample.
+- Imputation changes the distribution and the statistical properties of the dataset.
+- Statistical Properties: Mean, median, mode, variance, standard deviation of the sample.
-- Bring skewness and new outliers in the dataset.
+- Imputation might bring skewness and new outliers in the dataset.
-- Changes the correlation among features and the impact of independent variables on the target variable.
+- Imputation changes the correlation among features and the impact of independent variables on the target variable.

 <h3 name="assign">3.
 Assign a Unique Category (Categorical Data) | Flag (Numeric Value)</h3>